-- The parks master plan will include funding recommendations for park land purchases, building parks, Main Street parks, and future recreational facilities and maintenance. - The plan will establish priorities and include a capital improvements plan. - The planning process will include input from residents, visitors and stakeholders. - 7.
+- The plan will establish priorities and include a capital improvements plan. - The planning process will include input from residents, visitors and stakeholders. - 7.
 In general, recreational opportunities are diverse, well-maintained and accessible. - 8.
 Parks design, signage and activities should help to promote the City "brand" and help promote tourism opportunities both through tournaments and outdoor recreation.